IHK lockdown: Hundreds hurt during 500 protest marches

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: At least 500 incidents of protest have broken out in Indian Held Kashmir (IHK), a senior government source said on Wednesday, as authorities promised to create 50,000 jobs in the restive region.
+SRINAGAR: At least 500 incidents of protest have broken out in Indian Held Kashmir (IHK), a senior government source said Wednesday, as authorities promised to create 50,000 jobs in the restive region.

 Jammu and Kashmir Governor Satya Pal Malik said Wednesday the lockdown was necessary because "every Kashmiri life is valuable to us".
 "There has been no civilian casualty, only the few who got violent were injured, these also have below the waist (non-fatal) injuries."

-When contacted, relatives of three people they alleged died due to violence from the security forces, including a man and woman who died in separate incidents after tear gas was released near them, and a teenager who drowned while being chased by police.
+When contacted to relatives of three people they alleged died due to violence from the security forces, including a man and woman who died in separate incidents after tear gas was released near them, and a teenager who drowned while being chased by police.

 Malik added that the decision to revoke autonomy -- which will allow non-residents to buy land and apply for government jobs in the region -- would "change the face of Kashmir in six months".